zanata/zanata-server/docker/README.md

 $ ./rundev.sh
 ```

 This script will start another docker container with the Zanata server, and will log the server output.
-Contrary to the database container, the server container will run in daemon mode.
+Unlike the database container, the server container will run in daemon mode.

 The server will connect to the db server which was started in the previous step.
 It will also take the zanata.war from any war file in the `zanata-war/target` directory.
 This means a war file must be built beforehand (See `etc/scripts/quickbuild.sh`).
 You must make sure there is only one `zanata-*.war` file in this directory, otherwise this step will fail.